When it first started happening, he had almost convinced himself that he was hallucinating from too much booze, or too little sleep, or both.

 - Insufferable Genius: Kirk and, to a lesser extent, McCoy.

 - Kirk wasnt just a jackass, he was a certified genius jackass, which seriously, so was Leo, although their aptitudes were different.

-- Interspecies Romance: Both main characters have have relations with aliens.
+- Interspecies Romance: Both main characters have relations with aliens.

-- Intimate Healing: Kirk attempts this when McCoy is hospitalised due to a deadly disease he had been trying to find the cure for, kissing him to try wake him up.
+- Intimate Healing: Kirk attempts this when McCoy is hospitalized due to a deadly disease he had been trying to find the cure for, kissing him to try wake him up.

 - Intimate Psychotherapy: McCoy attempts this, both with Kirk and with the OC Patty.

 - It Runs in the Family: McCoy stubbornness and Kirk heroicness.

 - Jerk with a Heart of Gold: Kirk.
 McCoy, who frequently snarks but cares very deeply for the welfare of his friends and family.